shahriar-em0n/bgce-archive/ecommerce/README.md

-Here’s an updated **README.md** that matches your current project structure and includes your TODO list:

 # 🛒 Simple Go eCommerce Backend

 A minimal eCommerce backend built in pure Go (**Golang**) without any external web frameworks.